nani7901/CARS_24/README.md

 To understand the market dynamics and predict future trends in the second-hand car market.
 ## Libraries Used
 BeautifulSoup (BS4): For scraping data from Cars24.com.

 Requests: To send HTTP requests and retrieve web data.

 Pandas: For data manipulation, cleaning, and merging.

 NumPy: For numerical operations and data transformations.

 Matplotlib & Seaborn: For data visualization and plotting insights.
 ## Data Collection and Processing

 Web Scraping: Data was collected by scraping car listings from various locations on Cars24.com.
 The dataset includes key attributes like brand, price, fuel type, transmission type, and year of manufacture.

-Data Merging: After scraping data from multiple locations, all CSV files were loaded, cleaned, and merged into a single comprehensive dataset.
+### Merge Data: After scraping, you can merge all location-based data using the merge_data.py script.

+### Perform EDA: Analyze the data and generate insights using the cars24_eda.ipynb Jupyter notebook.

 ## Exploratory Data Analysis (EDA):
 I Used various EDA techniques to understand key trends in the used car market, with a focus on price variations, brand popularity, and transmission type trends.

-Data Collection: Gather the dataset with features like price, brand, transmission type, etc.
+1.Data Collection: Gather the dataset with features like price, brand, transmission type, etc.

 2. Data Cleaning:
 	•	Handle missing values (fill with median for numerical, mode for categorical).
 	•	Remove duplicates.
 	•	Correct data types.

 3. EDA on Data Distribution:
 	•	Generate summary statistics for numerical columns.
 	•	Visualize distributions using histograms and box plots.

 4. Analyzing Key Trends:
 	•	Explore price variations across brand, transmission, and fuel type.
 	•	Identify brand popularity via frequency analysis.
 	•	Compare price trends based on transmission type.

 5. Handling Outliers: Identify and handle outliers in price and mileage.

 6. Correlation Analysis: Analyze relationships between numerical features using correlation matrices.

 7. Feature Engineering:
 	•	Create new features like age_of_car.
 	•	Encode categorical variables for analysis.

 8. Data Visualization:
 	•	Visualize insights with bar charts, box plots, and heatmaps.

 9. Conclusion: Summarize key trends and insights.
-### Merge Data: After scraping, you can merge all location-based data using the merge_data.py script.

-### Perform EDA: Analyze the data and generate insights using the cars24_eda.ipynb Jupyter notebook.

 ### Visualizations
 Price Distribution by Brand: A clear visual representation of how car prices vary by brand.